Know the Correct Sitting Postures during Pregnancy: 1st Trimester, 2nd Trimester and 3rd Trimester

-What Does Good Posture Involve?
+What Does Good Postures during pregnancy Involve?

 You come across the term ‘good posture’ or ‘proper posture’ during pregnancy.
 Do you have any idea?
 If you don’t have any idea about it, don’t freak out.
 This post will guide you with the details.

-Tips for Maintaining the Right Sitting Posture
+Tips for Maintaining the Right Sitting Posture during pregnancy

 - Make sure you don’t sit for long hours at a stretch during the 1st trimester of pregnancy.
 Take short breaks after every one hour and whenever you are sitting, keep your back and shoulder straight.